eternalistic/eternalistic.com/about/index.md

 <h1>Jeremy Caldwell</h1>

 <p class="intro">I'm a freelance front-end developer who specializes in Drupal theming, site development, and UX.
-Located in Spokane, WA.</p>
+Located in Sutherlin, Oregon.</p>

 <p class="intro">I've been working with Drupal since version 4.7 (2006) and have been designing and developing for the web since 1998.
 My experience in design helps bring a different approach to development and accounts for user experience along the way.
 This ensures the project is easy to use and allows for future development and makes for a better project all around.</p>